nicofretti/flink_experiment/README.md

     Types.POJO(DataExpoRow.class));
 ```
 The DataStream object, data_stream, is created either from the socket server or from a list of strings.
 The `assignTimestampsAndWatermarks` function assigns a timestamp to each event in the stream.
 This timestamp is used by the windowing operations, which generate a watermark for the events every two seconds.
 The `flatMap` operation converts the data from the stream into DataExpoRow objects, which are specified as the output type using `Types.POJO(DataExpoRow.class)` (where `POJO` is a built-in type for the custom classes as our case).

+Reminder:
+- Before run application to the Flink cluster, we need to set `DEBUG=false` in each class that we want to execute, otherwise the application will run in debug mode and will use a local environment.
+- The application must be build using `gradle build` and the jar file will be created in the `build/libs` folder.
+- The `EntryClass` is different for each query

 ### Q1 - When is the best time of the week to fly to minimise delays ?
 **Idea**: we have to compute the delay for each flight, which is the difference between the actual elapsed time and the scheduled elapsed time.
 Then we have to group the flights by day of the week and compute the average delay for each day.